 I start my experiment with the plastic water glass with a hole in the bottom and a 1/4-cup measure.
 I put masking tape vertically on the plastic glass, upon which I draw a measurement scale.
 I close the hole on the bottom of the glass and use the measuring cup to fill the glass, 1/4-cup at a time in order to create the measurement scale.
 I develop a scale from 0 to 3 cups.

-Plastic water glass with measurement scale and 1/4-cup measure.
+Water Glass with measurement scale and 1/4-cup measure

 Now that I have a measurement scale, my next step is to measure the behavior of the system.
-I collect data about how the water drains from the glass.
-I fill the glass to the 3 cups Level and let it drain.
-I use a stopwatch to measure how long it takes the water to pass by each 1/4-cup line on my scale.
+I collect data about how the water to drains from the glass.
+I fill the glass to the 3 cup level and let it drain.
+I use a stopwatch to measure how long it takes the water to pass by each 1/4 -cup line on my scale.
 I notice that as the water level decreases so does the rate at which the water flows out of the hole.

 Observing the behavior as water drains

 through the hole at the bottom (Yellow Circle)

 Water Glass with Hole

 Actual Drainage Behavior: Graph Form